steqeq/0000/docs/how-to/tuning-guides/mi300x/workload.rst

 ROCm provides a prebuilt optimized Docker image that has everything required to implement the tips in this section.
 It includes ROCm, vLLM, PyTorch, and tuning files in the CSV format.
 For more information, see the guide to
-`LLM inference performance validation with vLLM on the AMD Instinct™ MI300X accelerator <https://www.amd.com/en/developer/resources/infinity-hub.html>`_ on the AMD Infinity Hub.
+`LLM inference performance validation with vLLM on the AMD Instinct™ MI300X accelerator <https://github.com/ROCm/MAD/vllm_benchmark.md>`_ on the ROCm GitHub repository.

 .. _mi300x-profiling-tools: